Nitrokey/nitrokey-documentation/nethsm/administration.rst

 Add User
 ~~~~~~~~

-Add an user account to the NetHSM.
+Add a user account to the NetHSM.
 Each user account has a *Role*, which needs to be specified.
 Please refer to chapter `Roles <administration.html#roles>`__ to learn more about *Roles*.

 .. note::
    The NetHSM assigns a random user ID if none is specified.

-An user account can be added as follows.
+A user account can be added as follows.

 .. tabs::
    .. tab:: nitropy